mnindrazaka/mnindrazaka-forum/README.md

 ## 2. Development

 The Development section provides instructions on how to set up a local development environment for the project.
-It covers the steps to run the Next.js server and Storybook, along with an overview of the project architecture, folder structure, and the rationale behind the chosen tech stack.
-It serves as a comprehensive guide for developers to get started with contributing to the project and understanding its development workflow.
+It covers the steps to run the Next.js server and Storybook

 ### 2.1.
 Next.js Development Server